 June 10, 2022 by

 There was one point where you’d hear, “take two aspirin and call me in the morning.”
 But now, it’s more like, “take two of these…and two of these…and maybe one of those, too!”
 Nearly 40% of seniors are taking at least five different prescription medications each day – not to mention OTC meds, vitamins, and supplements.
-It’s not difficult to see how overmedication and adverse medication reactions have become such a common issue in seniors.
+It’s not difficult to see how seniors can become overmedicated and how adverse medication reactions have become such a common issue.

 Take these steps to prevent a senior you love from complications of being overmedicated:

 - Don’t be afraid to ask questions.
 Take note of what each medication is for, and confirm that there are no contraindications with other medications the senior is taking.
 The doctor or pharmacist can run the senior’s meds through a drug interaction database to confirm.
 If you’re still not clear on anything about the medications prescribed, speak up.
 You’ll want to make sure you understand: